- Academic Studies

 - Computational biology

-The graduate emphasis in Social Sciences offers students individualized training in sociology, public health, and economics.
+The graduate emphasis in Social Sciences offers students individualized training in sociology and public health.
 Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees with emphases in Social Sciences are offered.

 * An emphasis within the Individual Graduate Program (IGP).